-This information is not likely to be available in records, but most operators should be aware of the current value of their land and buildings or comparable land and buildings.
+This information may not be available in records, but most operators should be aware of the current value of their land and buildings or comparable land and buildings.
+If loan funds have been obtained for use in the operation, the operator has likely prepared financial statements for use with his/her lender.
+The business financial statements would be a source for asset value information.